 There is something both decadent and comforting about pie.
-Here, scallops, catfish, and hot smoked salmon are encased in crisp flaky pastry and topped with fish roe.
-A deeply satisfying seafood pie experience.
+In this fish pie recipe, scallops, white fish, and hot smoked salmon are encased in crisp, flaky pastry and topped with fish roe—a deeply satisfying seafood pie experience.

-Three types of seafood are used in this pie, selected because they complement each other.
-This seafood is suspended in a vegetable stock based sauce.
-The sauce is tasty, yet sufficiently subtle so as to not overpower the seafood.
-The fish roe on top not only adds visual interest, but brings a saltiness which reminds us of the sea.
+This seafood pie uses three types of seafood, selected because they complement each other.
+The seafood is suspended in a vegetable stock-based sauce.
+The sauce is tasty yet sufficiently subtle to not overpower the seafood.
+The fish roe on top not only adds visual interest but brings a saltiness that reminds us of the sea.

 - 150 g hot smoked salmon

 - 200 g white fish I used Vietnamese basa